Jubilant FoodWorks maintains 200 bps margin guidance amid inflation

 CapEx and Store Expansion

-Management highlighted that CapEx per store has decreased by 20% year-on-year for the past three years, attributing the reduction to constant calibration of store formats and kitchen remodeling initiatives.
-On the expansion front, the company plans to open approximately 230 to 250 new restaurants in the current year, with a focus on smaller delivery carry-out stores measuring 600–700 sq ft, primarily targeting metro markets.
+Management highlighted that capital expenditure per store has decreased by 20% year-on-year for the past three years.
+This reduction is attributed to constant calibration of store formats and kitchen remodeling initiatives.
+On the expansion front, the company plans to open approximately 230 to 250 new restaurants in the current year.
+The focus is shifting towards smaller delivery carry-out stores measuring 600–700 sq ft, primarily targeting metro markets, to optimize efficiency and returns.

-Management maintained its long-term margin guidance of 200 basis points improvement, driven by growth, gross margin improvements, premium product offerings, and productivity initiatives.
-However, the company also flagged short-term margin pressure stemming from inflation across multiple cost heads.
-Energy inflation is expected to have an impact of 100–120 basis points, while labor cost pressures are arising from minimum wage increases, labor code compliance, and changes in delivery mix.
-The company acknowledged it cannot quantify the duration of these near-term headwinds.
+While the long-term margin guidance of 200 basis points improvement stands, the company flagged short-term margin pressure stemming from inflation across multiple cost heads.
+Energy inflation is expected to have an impact of 100–120 basis points due to rising costs of LPG and PNG.
+Labor cost pressures are arising from minimum wage increases in 11 states, labor code compliance, and changes in delivery mix.
+The company acknowledged it cannot quantify the exact duration of these near-term headwinds but stated that pricing actions and efficiency measures are being calibrated to mitigate the impact.

 Growth Guidance

 Management reiterated its long-term annual like-for-like growth target of 5% to 7%.
-The company also expects Q1 FY26 growth to be better than Q4 FY26, signaling improving momentum in the near term.
+The company expects Q1 FY26 growth to be better than Q4 FY26, signaling improving momentum in the near term.
+To drive volume and market share, the company reduced the minimum order value from ₹149 to ₹99, which impacted average ticket size but is aimed at acquiring new customers for long-term growth.

 Key Guidance Summary